Panchen Lama: Modern times

 The Panchen Lama initially supported Communist policies for Tibet.
 Radio Beijing broadcast the religious leader's call for Tibet to be "liberated" into the PRC, which created pressure on the Lhasa government to negotiate with the People's Republic.
 He also called on Tibetans to support the Chinese government."
 However in 1962, he wrote the 70,000 Character Petition detailing abuses of power in Tibet and discussed it with Premier Zhou Enlai.
-However, in 1964, he was imprisoned and forced to undergo Struggle sessions.
+However, in 1964, he was imprisoned and forced to undergo struggle sessions.
 In October 1977, he was released but held under house arrest in 1982.
 In 1979, he married a Han Chinese woman and in 1983 they had a daughter.
-In 1989, the 10th Panchen Lama died suddenly in Shigatse at the age of 51 shortly after giving a speech criticizing the excesses of the Cultural Revolution in Tibet but however praising the reform and opening up of the 1980s.
-His daughter, now a young woman, is Yabshi Pan Rinzinwangmo, better known as "Renji".
+In 1989, the tenth Panchen Lama died suddenly in Shigatse at the age of 51 shortly after giving a speech criticizing the excesses of the Cultural Revolution in Tibet but praising the reform and opening up of the 1980s.
+His daughter is Yabshi Pan Rinzinwangmo, better known as "Renji".

-The Dalai Lama named Gedhun Choekyi Nyima as the 11th incarnation of the Panchen Lama on 14 May 1995,.
+The Dalai Lama named Gedhun Choekyi Nyima as the 11th incarnation of the Panchen Lama on 14 May 1995.
 The Chinese government insisted that the 11th Panchen Lama has to be chosen via the golden urn.
 In selecting a name, lottery numbers were drawn from the Golden Urn.
 Chinese authorities named Gyancain Norbu as the search committee's choice on 11 November 1995.
-Gedhun Choekyi Nyima has not been observed by an independent party ever since 17 May 1995.
+Gedhun Choekyi Nyima has not been observed by an independent party since 17 May 1995.
 The Chinese government claims he is living a "normal private life".
 Tibetans and human rights groups continue to campaign for his release.